AThakor234/MechaCar_Statistical_Analysis/README.md

   2. The slope of the linear model is not considered zero because their is a linear relationship.

   3. Linear model predict mpg of MechCar prototype effectively because the p- values is not less than zero.

+## Summary Statistics on Suspension Coils

+  Lot1 and Lot2 does not exceed 100 pounds per square inch.
+Whereas, Lot3 exceeds the limitations.